-In our experience, μ -CTE can be used to predict the sample behaviour in traditional emission chambers in comparison with a reference standard. μ -CTE have a volume of ~ 45cm3, and a temperature set at 40°C; the adhesive is weighed and applied on an aluminium plate.
+According to previous studies (Testing chemical emissions from products and materials in a routine QC environment, E. Woolfenden et al, PittCon 2010), μ -CTE can be used to predict the sample behaviour in traditional emission chambers in comparison with a reference standard. μ -CTE have a volume of ~ 45cm3, and a temperature set at 40°C; the samples are weighed and applied on an aluminium plate.
 Passive air sampling in this test started 24 hours after the application of 200 mg of sample in μ -CTE.

-Emission chambers, made of stainless steel, have a volume of 100 l, controlled relative humidity and temperature (T= $23 \pm 1^{\circ}$ C; RH= $50 \pm 3\%$), and loading factor 0.45 m2/m3, as requested by applied criteria.
+Emission chambers, made of stainless steel, have a volume of 108 l, controlled relative humidity and temperature ($T= 23 \pm 1^{\circ}C$; $RH= 50 \pm 3\%$), and loading factor 0.45 m2/m3, as requested by applied criteria.
 The chambers are fluxed with air, with a flow rate of 0.5 h-1, which allows a complete change of the atmosphere in the chamber every two hours.
 The sample is mixed uniformly, weighed and applied on a glass non adsorbent surface; the test specimen is transferred into the chamber immediately after preparation.
 Active air sampling was collected at 1, 3, 10 and 28 days after specimen preparation.
-At the outlet of test chamber, exhaust air is passed through a sample tube filled with a suitable adsorbent material (e.g.

-Tenax TA®).
-Tenax tubes are then desorbed by a thermo-desorber; volatile organic compounds are separated by gas-chromatography, identified by MS detector and quantified by FID detector.
+At the outlet of test chamber, exhaust air is passed through a sample tube filled with a suitable adsorbent material (e.g. Tenax TA®).
+Tenax tubes are then desorbed by a thermo-desorber; volatile organic compounds are separated by gas-chromatography, identified and quantified by MS detector.
 As described, several criteria have been applied on the chosen adhesive: requirements and limits for different criteria are shown in the following table.

-Days after Criteria Emicode EC1 ^{PLUS} Blue Angel AgBB/DIBt LEED Italy
+Days after application r Criteria Emicode EC1 ^{PLUS} Blue Angel RAL UZ 113 AgBB/DIBt LEED Italy

-application RAL UZ 113

-1 day Carcinogenic - - - 2
+1 day Carcinogenic compounds C1 - - - 2

-compounds C1

-Carcinogenic 10

-compounds C2
+Carcinogenic compounds C2 10

-Carcinogenic 50

-compounds C3
+Carcinogenic compounds C3 50

 3 days TVOC μg/m 3 750 1000 10000

-Sum carcinogenic 10 10 -
+Sum carcinogenic compounds μg/m 3 10 -

-compounds μg/m 3

-Each carcinogenic - 10
+Each carcinogenic μg/m 3 - - 10

-$\mu g/m^3$

-Formaldehyde 50 - -
+Formaldehyde μg/m 3 50 - -

-$\mu g/m^3$

-Acetaldehyde 50 - -
+Acetaldehyde μg/m 3 50 - -

-$\mu g/m^3$

 10 days TVOC μg/m 3 - - - 500

 28 days TVOC μg/m 3 60 100 1000

 TSVOC μg/m 3 40 50 100

 R value 1 1 1

 VOC without LCI 40 40 100